 Due to the unpredictability and wide fluctuation of certified Free Cash amounts, it is suggested that Free Cash be used to fund one-time expenditures as opposed to annual operating budgets.
 The following chart shows a history of the Town's certified Free Cash over the last eight fiscal years.
-The FY2022 Projection specifies approximately \$3,538,864 of Free Cash to fund the capital plan and other recurring financial warrant articles.
-A portion of the additional Free Cash will be requested to fund a portion of the large capital items appearing on the warrant.
+The FY2023 Projection specifies approximately \$5M of Free Cash to fund the "pay as you go" capital plan and other recurring financial warrant articles.
+Additionally, the Administration and the Ways and Means committee are recommending the use of \$1.69M of Free Cash to help keep some larger capital items appearing on the warrant from being included in the debt plan.
 This will allow for continued financial flexibility in the Town's borrowing program for large construction projects.
 This amount would be adjusted down with the postponement of any warrant articles referenced in the non-recurring expenditure section.
+As of the printing of this document, the Select Board, School Committee, Ways and Means Committee, and Capital Budget Committee have not taken a position on many of the financial warrant articles.
+In an effort to ensure the reports and schedules in this document are not underestimated all of the submitted articles are included in the calculation of the totals.